 Students admitted to Duke’s Graduate School via the UPEH (and those who are supported by an NIH Training Grant) are required to abide by the Basic Medical Science track of RCR requirements which is 18 credits.
 Students who entered through the Nicholas School of the Environment and have elected to complete the UPEH certificate should refer to the Natural Science and Engineering Track (12 credits):

 RCR compliance and tracking: All RCR credits are tracked by the university registrar and recorded on the student’s transcript.
-Biomedical students are required to have 18 hrs of credit in order to graduate with a PhD:12 hrs at Beaufort and 6 hrs of RCR retraining at the end of their 3rd year.
-As with the Beaufort retreat, students are required to submit an assessment before they receive credit.
+Biomedical students are required to have 18 hrs of credit in order to graduate with a PhD: 12 hrs during orientation week and 6 hrs of RCR retraining at the end of their 3rd year.
+Students are required to submit assessments before they receive credit.

 All RCR credits are monitored by the university registrar.